-Being the new kid on the block is always hard, but being the new kid on the block of a remote team?
+Being the new kid on the block is always hard, but being the new kid on the remote block?
 That can be even more intimidating—especially if you’ve never worked remotely before.

 So, how do you make a positive impression on your distributed team?
 Turns out it can be easier than you think.
 Here are a few simple tips to help you put your best foot forward (even if nobody will ever see your feet).

-Be aware of what other members of your team need to get the job done.
-When working with a group, do your best to deliver your part of the project earlier than necessary so that others can get going.
+Be aware of what other members of your team need to get the job done and what you can do to help streamline the workflow.
+When working with a group, do your best to deliver your part of the project on time or early so that others can get going.
 This sends a clear message that says, “I am proactive, resourceful, and hardworking!”

-When relying on someone you’ve never seen before for a project, receiving pieces of it ahead of schedule calms anxieties, builds trust, and pushes everyone ahead.
+When relying on someone you’ve never seen before for a project, receiving what you need ahead of schedule calms anxieties, builds trust, and pushes everyone ahead.
 So set the example.
 Be proactive, and you’re guaranteed to delight your remote teammates.

 Be Prompt and Accessible

 Communication is huge.
-Being available to hop into meetings and promptly responding to chats communicates a clear level of commitment and care to your teammates and supervisors.
+Being available to hop into impromptu meetings and respond to questions communicates a clear level of commitment to your teammates and supervisors.

 This doesn’t mean you need to be glued to your computer or phone, but you do need to make sure you communicate to your team in a clear, visible, consistent way that says, “I’m here.
 Rely on me.”